Tactics for Improving Least Squares Estimation: Methods

-Although a spectral decomposition is more expensive to compute than a Cholesky decomposition, a single spectral decomposition suffices across all $\lambda$.
-In contrast, each time $\lambda$ changes, the Cholesky decomposition must be completely recalculated.
+Although a spectral decomposition is more expensive to compute than a Cholesky decomposition, a single decomposition suffices across all values of $\lambda$.
+In contrast, the Cholesky decomposition must be recomputed each time $\lambda$ changes.
+When $p \gg n$, we instead work with the spectral decomposition $\bX\bX^\top = \bQ\bPhi\bQ^\top$ of the $n\times n$ matrix $\bX\bX^\top$.
+The Woodbury identity gives